Kylie Jenner Responds to Claim That She Lied About Being a Billionaire

 While the outlet wrote that Kylie's tax returns were "likely forged," she tweeted, "you just THOUGHT they were forged? like actually what am i reading."

-The outlet and the experts they approached found the numbers "hard to believe" because they claimed the company grew "from nothing to $300 million in sales in a single year."
-Forbes instead valued Kylie's worth at $41 million for its 2017 list, which put the reality star in the 59th spot and left her mom, Kris Jenner, "so frustrated," according to the outlet.
+The outlet and the experts they approached, though, questioned the company's reported growth, which, if true, would have meant Kylie Cosmetics went from zero in sales to $300 million in sales in just one year.
+Forbes instead valued Kylie's worth at $41 million for its 2017 list, which put the reality star in the 59th spot.

-According to the Jenners, in 2017, sales were up to $330 million, a number that experts considered "totally possible."
+According to the Jenners, in 2017, sales were up to $330 million, a number that one analyst told Forbes was "totally possible."
 Based on that number and the tax returns that appeared to back it up, Kylie covered the July 2018 of Forbes and came in at the 27th spot on its annual list, with a estimated worth of $900 million.

 Then came the sale to Coty, which valued Kylie's company at $1.2 billion when it purchased 51 percent.
-That valuation left experts "skeptical," though, largely because the past Kylie Cosmetics revenues they released as part of the sale were "far lower" than Kylie had claimed.
+That valuation, Forbes claims, left experts uncertain, largely because the past Kylie Cosmetics revenues they released as part of the sale were much less than Kylie had claimed.

 According to the outlet, in a 2019 call with stock analysts, Coty said that Kylie Cosmetics brought in $177 million in the year prior, which, they said, was a growth of 40 percent.
 Those valuations didn't match up with the Jenner family's claims, which, at one point, valued Kylie Cosmetics at about double that.